mvitor/AnsibleAzure-Shared-Access-Signature/ansible/README.md

       validate_certs: false
     delegate_to: localhost
 ```
-In above Ansible code, Blob file details like file name and content are hardcoded but you can can create dynamic inputs by your requirement.
+In above Ansible code Blob file details like file name and content are hardcoded but you can can create dynamic inputs by your requirement.

-Gitlab repository for this post can be found [here].
+Gitlab repository with both scripts can be found [here](https://github.com/mvitor/azure/tree/master/ansible).